-My research interests lie in the areas of compilers and software engineering.
+Our laboraotry research interests lie in the areas of software engineering and compilers.
 I relate these two subjects through reverse engineering techniques.
 For the time being the main focus of my research is in software testing and reverse engineering.
 I use a mixture of compilers and statistical techniques and highly practical software engineering methods.
 I am interested in automated test data generation and fault localization.
 I have developed new methods and algorithms for detecting the domain of a program inputs rather than the inputs data, themselves.
 I believe that statistical approaches to fault localization are biased by the test sets and the bias could be avoided by applying the domain coverage criterion as a basis for evaluating the data sets.
 We have designed and developed some components to facilitate test data generation and automated fault localization.
-My main research areas are:
+My main research areas are as following.

 For a brief description of my research activities, please refer to our research laboratory.
 If you are interested in pure research in software testing, especially at the Ph.D. level, you may contact me through my email, email@example.com.

 Saeed Parsa, Associate professor at Iran University of Science and Technology.

 Refactoring is a maintenance activity intended to restructure code to improve different quality attributes such as readability and usability.
 Refactoring appeared first in Opdyke’s Ph.D. thesis to address restructuring at the code level.
 Refactoring is defined as “A change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior”.
 Refactoring is an important activity in test-driven development (TDD) and Agile software development.